FireLemons/portfolio/docs/casa.md

  - added file uploads for templates
  - created a docx inspecting module for testing

+#### Android App
+The android platform supports [progressive web apps(PWAs)](https://web.dev/what-are-pwas/).
+This CASA app makes use of the PWA support to save time that would be otherwise be spent rewriting the website as an android app.
+Some major features of PWAs are push notifications and offline support.
+These are achieved using service workers which are also supported by browsers.

+I'm the only person to have worked on this feature so far.
+I have gotten the casa website configured so it runs in an android web container supporting PWAs.
+The container pings assetlinks.json for a cryptographic key so it knows the developers of the CASA website are the same as the developers publishing the mobile app.
+It does include any PWA features yet.

+The app is on the play store thanks to Sean, the executive director of Ruby for Good.
+He created the Ruby for Good play store account for this app.
+I also worked with him to get a 1pass vault for the CASA team within Ruby for Good.
+Getting the app configured required some secret keys and we knew it was important for the organization to not lose access.

+You can [find it here](https://play.google.com/store/apps/details?id=org.rubyforgood.casa&pli=1) in the play store.
+There's not too much to see at the moment.

 ### Other Contributions
 #### Weekly Deploy
 At the time of this writing I have done 86 of 152 deploys